-Some questions might well arise unbidden in our minds during this time of being confined at home: what kind of relationship do I have with my child, my children?
-Where do their and my own boundaries begin, and how far might they shift?
+Some questions might have well arisen unbidden in our minds during the time of being confined at home: what kind of relationship do I have with my child, my children?
+Where do their and my own boundaries begin, and how far might have they shifted?

 Viktor Madarász: Ilona Zrínyi in the Castle of Munkács, 1859